ufosc/osc-docs/docs/website/Developers/API/users.md

 { "error": "ID does not exist" }
 ```

-To maintain database collection consistency, and prevent unexpected collision/behavior from renamed image IDs, modifying the ID parameter of users is prohibited.
+To maintain database collection consistency, and prevent unexpected collision/behavior from renamed user IDs, modifying the ID parameter of users is prohibited.
 If a client attempts to send a JSON request body with an `id` or `_id` key, the following error will be returned:

 ```json title="routes/blog.js"
 { "error": "Setting custom user ID is prohibited" }